Life Vests and Torpedoes

 Buske concluded by imploring the gathering to follow the example of the four valiant chaplains.
 “We ought to love when others hate; we ought to forgive when others are violent,” he said.
 “I wish that we can say the truth to correct errors; we can bring faith where doubt threatens; we can awaken hope where despair exists; we can light up a light where darkness reigns; that we can bring joy where sorrows dominate.”

 Steve Beard is the editor of Good News.
+This article originally appeared in the January/February 2022 issue of Good News.
 Readers can learn more about this story from the Four Chaplains Memorial Foundation at www.fourchaplains.org.